heatmiser/soloshift/README.md

 Next, edit `inventory/group_vars/all/my_vars.yaml`

-SoloShift employs a utility VM to run the OpenShift 4 User Provided Infrastructure installation, as well as to provide base infrastructure services, such as DHCP, tftp, DNS, matchbox, and haproxy.
+SoloShift employs a utility VM to run the OpenShift 4 User Provided Infrastructure installation, as well as to provide base infrastructure services, such as DHCP, tftp, DNS, matchbox, haproxy, and NFS storage.

 If utilizing RHEL for the utility VM, choose either pair of: